An Operator-Theoretic Framework to Simulate Neuromorphic Circuits

 \subsection{Mixed Monotone Description of Nonlinear Resistors}

-The resistive elements in conductance-based models of neurons have regions of negative resistance, and thus cannot be modeled as monotone operators.
-They can, however, be modeled as the difference of monotone operators.
-Thus, Eq.
-(7) can be reformulated as
+The interplay of active and dissipative elements is central to the spiking behavior.
+A monotone (incrementally passive) $\operatorname{R}$ cannot generate such a motion and part of $\operatorname{R}$ must supply energy to the system.
+This translates to $\operatorname{R}$ being mixed monotone.
+It is also possible to model $\operatorname{R}$ as the difference of monotone operators.
+Thus, Eq. (\ref{eq:S+R}) can be reformulated as

-where $M_1$ and $M_2$ are cyclic monotone operators.
-Cyclic monotonicity of $M_1$ and $M_2$ implies that they are the subgradients of convex functionals, via Rockafellar’s theorem (Theorem 1).
-These convex functionals represent the energy supplied or dissipated by the resistors.
-The reason for breaking the operator $R$ further into its (cyclic) monotone components is mainly computational.
-In fact, most algorithms are only guaranteed to converge when the operators are monotone, and mixed monotone operators disrupt their functionality and convergence \cite{ryu2022large}.
-Beyond computational advantages, this further splitting also bears physical meaning. $M_1$ corresponds to the part of the nonlinear resistor that dissipates energy while $M_2$ is the part that supplies energy.
-This interplay of active and dissipative elements is central to the spiking behavior of the neuron and its rhythmic nature.
+where $\operatorname{M_1}$ and $\operatorname{M_2}$ are cyclic monotone operators.
+The cyclic monotonicity of $\operatorname{M_1}$ and $\operatorname{M_2}$ implies that they are the subgradients of convex functionals, via Rockafellar’s theorem (Theorem 1).
+The reason for breaking the operator $\operatorname{R}$ further into its (cyclic) monotone components is mainly computational.
+In fact, most algorithms only work when the operators are monotone, and mixed monotone operators disrupt their functionality and convergence \cite{ryu2022large}.
+Beyond computational advantages, this further splitting also bears physical meaning. $\operatorname{M_1}$ corresponds to the part of the nonlinear resistor that dissipates energy while $\operatorname{M_2}$ is the part that supplies energy.